DanielBradford/rubic/testing.md

 **HTML VALIDATION** - https://validator.w3.org/

 - All HTML written in this project has been submitted for validation via the above software.
-- The only errors were thrown due to the validator not recognising Jinja Templates.
-However Gitpod's prettier control allows the HTML to be validated inside the workspace.
+- The only errors thrown were due to the validator not recognising Jinja Templates.
+- I then inputted it using the apps URL address and all pages passed.

 **CSS VALIDATION** - https://jigsaw.w3.org/css-validator/